-Goal One:

-Goal one is to prevent violent crime involvement of Lake Worth youth.
+Goal One: To prevent violent crime involvement of Lake Worth youth.

-- □ Objective 1: Expose youth to caring adults (for an extended duration) across various settings and programs in order to assist youth in successful choice-making and development of their "voice." - □ Objective 2: Expose youth to law enforcement (specifically, the Lake Worth Community officer) in order to develop the view of police as an "asset."
+- Objective 1: Expose youth to caring adults (for an extended duration) across various settings and programs in order to assist youth in successful choice-making and development of their "voice." - Objective 2: Expose youth to law enforcement (specifically, the Lake Worth Community officer) in order to develop the view of police as an "asset."

-Goal two is to expand the role of the teen council in order to take an active role in prevention of youth crime in the Lake Worth community.
+Goal Two: To expand the role of the youth council in order to take an active role in prevention of youth crime in the Lake Worth community.

-□ Objective 1: Assist in the development of programming for the YEC and participate in city advisory boards.
+• Objective 1: Assist in the development of programming for the YEC and participate in city advisory boards.